-NB - Nest Building (not wrens or woodpeckers): Nest-building observed at the actual nest site, excluding wrens and woodpeckers.
+NB - Nest Building Nest-building observed at the actual nest site, excluding wrens and woodpeckers.

 - Canada Goose moving reeds around and adding mud to build up its nest. - Warbling Vireo weaving cobwebs into its nest.

 DD - Distraction Display: Distraction displays and injury feigning in attempt to draw intruder away from nest or young.